maliMirkec/personal-website/source/_posts/page-builders-might-not-be-a-good-idea.md

 credit:
   text: John Duncan on Unsplash
   link: https://unsplash.com/photos/wFdCFmY-JS4
-description: "Here’s an unpopular opinion: page builder might not be a good idea.
+description: "Here’s what I think: page builder might not be a good idea.
 Read my thoughts about page builders and why you might think twice before you consider using it (again)."
 ---

-Here’s an unpopular opinion: page builder might not be a good idea.
+Here’s what I think: page builder might not be a good idea.
 In this post, I wanted to share my thoughts about page builders and why you might think twice before you consider using it (again).

 <!-- more -->